denten-books/plain-text/1-metaphor.md

 actual physics.
 It suggests a structuring of one kind, while enacting the structure of another.

-In these novel conditions, the task of the literary scholar must include, among other things, a practice of microscopic reading that corresponds to the techniques of micromolecular writing, suggested already in Kittler and Baudrillard in the 1990s [@kittler_there_1995].
+Micromolecular writing, of the kind suggested already in Kittler and Baudrillard in the 1990s, today demands the corresponding practice of microscopic reading [@kittler_there_1995].
 I imagine here the inverse of Kittler's literature without humans: cryptic, illegible, and under the conditions of high technology.
 The methodology of computational poetics insists on recovering the shape of the inscription, across surfaces and